Co3lho22/pdm-backend/README.md

 # Overview of the Backend Structure:
-The backend is structured to efficiently manage a movie streaming service.
+The backend, developed by Diogo Coelho, is structured to efficiently manage a movie streaming service.
 The project is developed using Jersey in Java and interacts with two databases: MariaDB and Cassandra.
+The frontend of the application was developed by João Silva, complementing the backend functionalities.
+You can access the code for the frontend [HERE].
 ### API Layer (api package):

 This layer defines RESTful endpoints in classes like AdminResource, FavoriteResource, and LoginResource.
 Each class deals with different aspects of the application, such as user authentication and movie streaming.